Summertime used to be a bust for coffee – then the world met cold brew.

 Growth opportunities for cold brew span beyond the specialty and premium RTD sectors – and not just in the US.
 According to a recent report by Grand View Research, the global cold brew market size is on track to reach $1.63 billion by 2025, registering a compound annual growth rate (CAGR) of 25.1%.
 Health and wellness will remain primary drivers for this growth, as will increased demand for functionality and brand transparency in ingredient quality and sourcing.

-As the category continues to evolve with new flavors combinations, we’re sure to see more textural elements appear in the form of carbonated and layered drink creations.
+As the category continues to evolve with new flavor combinations, we’re sure to see more textural elements appear in the form of carbonated and layered drink creations.
 Formulations that utilize plant-based milks to enhance the smooth taste and velvety texture of cold brew will also provide new pathways of opportunity.

 Mirroring other coffee offers, traditional seasonal flavors (think pumpkin spice and peppermint) will be a natural next step for existing brands as we near the fall and winter months.
 It remains to be seen if colder weather will prompt consumers to try hot versions of this summer staple, so we won’t rule that out just yet.